AP source: Indians' Plesac sent home after protocol misstep

 The Athletic first reported Plesac was sent home.

-Indians team president Chris Antonetti is expected to address Plesac's situation following the team's game in Chicago on Sunday night.
+Indians team president Chris Antonetti is expected to address Plesac's situation following the team's series finale in Chicago on Sunday night.

 Major League Baseball has been emphasizing the need for players to be more careful and follow its protocols in the wake of coronavirus outbreaks with the Miami Marlins and St. Louis Cardinals.
 The episode with Plesac, the nephew of former big league reliever Dan Plesac, is the most high-profile evidence of baseball's increasing concern about its guidelines.

-Last month, Plesac, who has become a reliable starter for the Indians, spoke of the importance of players abiding to the “code of conduct” that every team was required to submit to MLB in hopes of the 60-game regular season taking place.
+Last month, Plesac, who has become a reliable starter for the Indians, spoke of the importance of players abiding to the “code of conduct” that every team was required to submit to MLB in hopes of completing the 60-game regular season.

 “Definitely any time you can maintain social distancing is going to be what we have to focus on,” Plesac said July 3.
 “There are common sense situations, where you see things are packed, or going out to the bars and drinking — doing stuff like that isn’t stuff that’s really important to us right now and shouldn’t be important to us right now.